-Formula One stepped into the Middle East for the first time in 2004, with the Bahrain International Circuit hosting its first race in the Sakhir desert.
-Since then, the track has become host to one of Formula One’s annual night races.
+F1 stepped into the Middle East for the first time in 2004, with the Bahrain International Circuit hosting its first race in the Sakhir desert.
+Since then, the track has become host to one of the sport’s annual night races.

 |FIRST F1 RACE||2004|

 |TRACK LENGTH||3.363 miles|